Read it in 11 Mins

 The Project Management Professional (PMP) exam is offered by the Project Management Institute (PMI) in the USA (United States of America).
 It is the world's leading Project Management certification.
 The exam consists of 180 questions which you must answer in 230 minutes.
 It has evolved and focuses on three domains: People: This covers the soft skills you need to lead project teams successfully.
 Process: The tools and techniques you need to successfully manage projects.
 Business Environment: To ensure that projects are carried out as per organizational strategy.
 PMP certification is considered the gold standard for anyone looking to make a career in Project Management.

 The PMP exam is a vast and comprehensive assessment of your knowledge and ability to manage projects.
-It covers project management fundamentals, from start to finish, the project life cycle, cost, and time estimation techniques, managing risks and issues.
+It covers project management fundamentals, from start to finish, the project life cycle, cost, and time estimation techniques, and managing risks and issues.
 You'll also be tested on your ability to apply critical judgement in complex situations.
-The exam is both domain specific (depending upon the type of industry) and application specific, meaning you'll need practical experience with the types of projects covered in your area of expertise.
+The exam is both domain-specific (depending upon the type of industry) and application specific, meaning you'll need practical experience with the types of projects covered in your area of expertise.
 To prepare for the PMP exam, you may consider taking PMP classes and crack PMP in your #1 attempt.

 Based on your educational history, there are two scenarios where you will be eligible for the exam.